DSXiangLi/DecryptPrompt/README.md

   - SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models
   - FACTSCORE: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation
   - KoLA: Carefully Benchmarking World Knowledge of Large Language Models
+  - When Not to Trust Language Models: Investigating Effectiveness of Parametric and Non-Parametric Memories

 ### 推理优化(inference)